 Temperature and Insulation Problems

+Because barns were originally built for ventilation rather than insulation, they often experience large temperature fluctuations.
 To improve comfort and energy efficiency, many barn conversions incorporate insulated subfloor systems, thermal barrier layers, and flooring designed to work efficiently with underfloor heating.
 Proper insulation prevents temperature changes from affecting flooring performance.

 Loft vs Barn Conversion Flooring Challenges